 Pittsburgh Medical Malpractice Lawyers

-At Friday & Cox, LLC, we are dedicated to providing trusted legal advice and representation to victims of medical malpractice.
+At Friday & Cox, LLC, we are dedicated to providing trusted legal advice and representation to victims of medical malpractice in Pennsylvania.
 We understand how devastating the effects of medical malpractice can be, and we are committed to helping our community seek justice and compensation from those responsible.

 If you or someone you love has been harmed by medical malpractice, call us at (412) 900-8250 to schedule a free consultation today.

 What Is Medical Malpractice?

 Medical malpractice is an area of law that seeks to hold medical professionals accountable for any harm they cause their patients.
 It generally involves instances where a healthcare professional deviates from accepted standards of care, resulting in injuries or death to a patient.

 When determining if a healthcare provider is guilty of malpractice, courts look to see if the professional deviated from the standard of care that would normally be expected under similar circumstances.
 Standards of care are typically established by law and provide a benchmark against which medical negligence can be judged.
 If it is determined that a medical professional failed to meet these standards, then they may be held legally responsible for any damages inflicted.